-Accessing an Online Course: The Learning Management System (LMS)
+Accessing an Online Course: The Canvas Learning Management System (LMS)

-Online courses are accessed through the Blackboard learning management system called UNM Learn.
-An online course is available in UNM Learn starting at 12:00 a.m. on the first day of the part of term offered.
-Students use tools such as email, discussion boards, web conferencing and other multimedia technologies to access course content and interact with instructors and classmates.
-UNM Learn Technology Support is available 24/7 by phone at (505) 277-0857, or toll free at (877) 688-8817.
+Beginning with the Summer 2022 semester, online courses became accessible through the Canvas learning management system.
+Online courses are available in Canvas starting at 12:00 a.m. on the first day of the part of the term offered.
+Students use email, discussion boards, web conferencing, and other multimedia technologies to access course content and interact with instructors and classmates.
+For help, visit the Canvas Support page where you can find self-help information or access to open a support ticket.
+You can also reach Canvas Support 24/7 by phone at 505-277-0857, 1-877-688-8817, or by email at email@example.com.

-An online course follows the university's semester cycle with firm start and end dates.
+Some online courses follow the university's semester cycle with firm start and end dates.
 The Spring, (January to May), and Fall, (August to December), semesters are for 16 weeks, while the Summer, (roughly June and July), is for 8 weeks.

 Within each semester, part-of-term identifies the number of weeks a course is offered.

-A First half, or 1H, course is offered the first half of a semester, while a second half, or 2H, course is offered during the second half.
+A first half — or 1H — course is offered the first half of a semester, while a second half — or 2H — course is offered during the second half.
 In Spring and Fall, the instructional period for 1H and 2H courses is 8 weeks each.
 In the Summer, the instructional period for 1H and 2H courses is 4 weeks each.
-First half and second half courses provide content equivalent to a full-term course.
+First-half and second-half 8-week courses provide content equivalent to a 16-week full-term course.

-Intersession, (Late Starting), courses are offered in the Spring and Fall.
-While instructional periods vary, late-starting courses are scheduled between the last Friday of the finishing term and the Sunday prior to the starting term.
+On occasion, intersession (late-starting) courses are occasionally offered in the Spring and Fall.
+While instructional periods vary, late-starting courses are scheduled between the last Friday of the finishing term and the Sunday before the starting term.

 Types of Online Courses